BrandonDoza/whats-cookin-p-s-d/README.md

 Brandon Doza: https://github.com/BrandonDoza

 ## Learning Goals:
-The learning goals of the project were to solidify our understanding of integrating CSS, Javascript, and HTML, and how to simulteously manage input on the DOM and data model.
-We also learned basic GET request protocols to an API, and how to utilize that data to update our data model, and DOM.
-We worked with CSS, Javascript, and HTML to complete this project.
+The learning goals of this project was for us as learning Developers to utilize testing in the building and planning of the web application while intergrating the use of APIs with GET and POST request.
+This project was to  solidify our understanding of integrating `SCSS`, `Javascript`, and `HTML`, and how to simulteously manage input on the DOM and data model.
+The technology we use in this learning experience was `Mocha`, `Chai`, and `Webpack`.

 ## Wins + Challenges:
 ### Win 1: Really leaning into the knowledge we have gained throughout out time at Turing to complete this project.